Ahsoka/bdaybot/README.md

 ## Background
 The bdaybot was commissioned by Dr. Neat in an effort to mimic the feel of the in-person classroom.
-One of aspect of the in-person classroom
+One aspect of the in-person classroom
-Dr. Neat really cares about is who's birthday it is.
+Dr. Neat really cares about who's birthday is it.
 Originally, he commissioned [Elliot] to work on the project.
 Later on however, [Ryan] and [Andres] were also added to the project.
 The three of us would ultimately be responsible for creating the bot and making the bot what it is today.
 ## What Does the Bdaybot Actually Do?
 The bdaybot has two main functions, showing whose birthday it is and increasing interaction in the servers it is in.

 **How it shows whose birthday it is**:
 * Nickname
-    * The bot changes its name to whoever's birthday is today.
-If there's no one's birthday today then it will change its name to person with the closest birthday.
+    * The bot changes its name to whomever's birthday is today.
+If there's no one's birthday today then it will change its name to the person with the closest birthday.
     * If there are multiple people's birthday today it will cycle through everyone's birthday.
 Same applies if there are multiple people's birthday upcoming.
 * Roles:
-    * The bot's role is a crucial part of it's ability to make the birthday person visible to people in the server.
+    * The bot's role is a crucial part of its ability to make the birthday person visible to people in the server.
     * The bot's role will either be the "Upcoming" role which indicates that someone's birthday is upcoming or the "Happy Birthday" role.
     * The "Upcoming" role also includes information about when the upcoming person's birthday is.